ShakerSmith/ShakerNodesSuite/README.md

 * **Master Controller 🕹️**: Global remote to switch all Shaker nodes between Manual and Random modes.
 * **Shaker Dashboard**: The central hub for accessing the floating UI Preset and Scene managers.
 * **Category Nodes**: Dynamic nodes (e.g., Artist, Subject) generated automatically from your presets.
-* **Prompt Shaker**: The engine that compiles selections and merges negative prompts into one final string.
+* **Prompt Builder Console**: The engine that compiles selections and merges negative prompts into one final string.
-* **Scene Stealer**: Captures the current configuration of every Shaker node in the graph.
-* **Scene Quick Load**: A streamlined node for jumping between your saved Scene snapshots.
 * **Metadata Filter**: Toggles which preset labels are exported to the image metadata/filename.

 ### 📐 Generation Utilities